 Stemming from these questions, proposals may consider the following topic areas:

-- Overlapping public health crises in low-income and conflict-affected contexts
+Overlapping public health crises, pandemics, shortages of medical and healthcare staff in low-income and conflict-affected contexts

-- Mounting sovereign debt crisis across mid- and low-income countries
+Economic insecurit y, mounting sovereign debt crisis across mid- and low-income countries, unemployment, inflation

-- Ideas that offer innovative, impactful and adaptable ways to create inclusive markets and private sector opportunities in the Global South
+Ideas that offer innovative, impactful and adaptable ways to realize inclusive and sustainable economic development, particularly for Micro-, Small and Medium-sized enterprises in the Global South

 CASID is also open to proposals that address the conference theme through other ‘big’ questions and topics.